MacMic goes back to roots with purchase of Edinburgh site

 The fourth-generation family-owned Mactaggart & Mickel said other investors in the joint venture are Edinburgh-based Rennick Property – director Andrew Rennick led the deal – and Millard Estates.

-The acquisition incorporates adjacent office buildings in Edinburgh’s New Town, situated on the corner of Fettes Row and Dundas Street.
-Totalling 45,000 square feet, they are known to many as Centrum House and Bupa House with top floors views stretching to Edinburgh Castle.
+The acquisition incorporates adjacent office buildings on the corner of Fettes Row and Dundas Street.
+Totalling 45,000 square feet, they are known to many as Centrum House and Bupa House, with top-floors views stretching to Edinburgh Castle.

-Andrew Mickel, director at Glasgow-based Mactaggart & Mickel, said the deal “offers a rare opportunity to purchase two sought-after office blocks, perfectly positioned in the capital”.
+Andrew Mickel, director of Glasgow-based Mactaggart & Mickel, said the deal “offers a rare opportunity to purchase two sought-after office blocks, perfectly positioned in the capital”.

 He added: “With the number of jobs in the city set to grow rapidly over the coming years, there is a need for quality office space at affordable rental prices and we will continue to invest in these buildings in the future.”